BOA Orthopaedic Surgery Research Centre (BOSRC)

 b) Provide BOA members with methodology and grant writing support to develop and secure funding for randomised controlled trials.

-The BOSRC has now been running for five years and has had a significant impact.
+The BOSRC ran for 6 years and had a significant impact.
 Achievements include:

-- It has secured over £9million in funding for 8 multi-centre studies, including 5 large multicentre trials (see a list of current funded studies);
+- It has secured over £11million in funding for 9 multi-centre studies, including 5 large multicentre trials;

 - Staff at the Centre, in conjunction with experienced surgical investigators, have mentored 4 surgeons applying to NIHR for the first time.
 There were also over 20 surgeon co-applicants on the bids.
 This ‘hands-on’ experience contributes to increased capacity and development of future research leaders;